AndyJLi0/Anthill/README.md

 ## Run tests

-1. **Navigate to server directory**:
+1. **Navigate to server directory or the anthill directory**:
 ```
 cd server
 ```

 2. **Make sure dependencies are available**
    ```
-   npm install mocha chai
-   npm install ollama
+   npm install
    ```
 3. **Run the tests**
    ```
    npx mocha test
    ```
-   (NOTE: one test fails if the server is already running, ignore this case unless the application is not running)
+   (NOTE: one test in server fails if the server is already running, ignore this case unless the server is not running)

 ## Note: Questions 5 and above are inconsistent due to the limitations of the LLM and given time restrictions.